test-bench/website/user-guide/tips.md

 - no monkey patching
 - clarity; clarify
 - don't confuse simplicity for things you already understand. if you're not a Ruby coder, the problem isn't that TB isn't simple, but that you don't have a grasp of Ruby and software design fundamentals
+- use blockless contexts and tests to create todo lists
+- use _context and _test to deactivate while debugging